lipecki/GoL/README.md

 1. randomly initiate grid size, using your settings as an upper limit;
 2. initiate live cells,
 3. start the game;
-4. print boolean cell values to the console, every 500 ms; and
+4. print cell values to the console (# = living; 0 = dead) , every 500 ms; and
 5. run for 10 seconds.

-Please note that if you are looking for a beautiful rendering of the game you will be greatly underwhelmed: the boolean outputs represent cells on the grid, where true indicates a live cell and false indicates a dead cell.
+Please note that if you are looking for a beautiful rendering of the game you will be greatly underwhelmed: the outputs represent cells on the grid, where '#' represents a live cell and '0' represents a dead cell.